Salkantay Trek + Classic Inca Trail – 6 Days

 • Tips: Guide, Cook, Porters

-• A good daypack: Eagle Creek Afar Backpack –appropriate packs (carry your personal belongings)
+• A good daypack: Eagle Creek Afar Backpack—appropriate for carrying your personal belongings.

 • Original passport.